How To Grow Kangkong (AKA Water Spinach)

 As you can see, just one cup of raw kangkong contains 34 percent of your daily intake of vitamin C. Vitamin C (ascorbic acid) is a vital part of many bodily functions including healing wounds, regulating the immune system, and maintaining healthy bones and teeth.

-Packed with vitamin A, kangkong which keeps your skin healthy, protects your body from illness, and provides your vision with a boost in low light conditions.
+Packed with vitamin A which keeps your skin healthy, water spinach protects your body from illness, and provides your vision with a boost in low light conditions.

 For a leafy vegetable, kangkong also contains a fair amount of iron and protein.

 Kangkong also has some powerful benefits for your liver.
-It protects your liver from toxins including arsenic, cadmium, carbon tetrachloride, and lead while helping to manage diabetes.
+It protects your liver from toxins including arsenic, cadmium, carbon tetrachloride, and lead while helping to manage diabetes.⁴

 There are several ways you can grow kangkong: from seed in containers, from cuttings, and in water.

 Growing kangkong is fairly easy—give it plenty of sunlight and water.
-The roots need soil to grow, however once the plant is established, kangkong’s hollow stems spread easily across bodies of water.
+The roots need moist soil to grow, however once the young plants are established, kangkong’s hollow stems spread easily across bodies of water.

 If you live in a warm climate (USDA zones 10 and 11), you can grow kangkong as a perennial and enjoy year-round greens—leaves regrow after harvesting.